Previously on Neighbours

 Chris is playing the guitar, badly, when Sophie comes in.
 She asks him to demonstrate some chords, but is not impressed with the results.
 Chris blames the guitar, but Sophie grabs it off him and starts playing, proving there's nothing wrong with the instrument.
 Chris smiles at having managed to get Sophie to play, but Kate walks in and Sophie stops suddenly, saying she was only demonstrating.
 Chris tries to get rid of Kate, knowing he's making progress with Sophie; but Kate tells him Summer and Tash are looking for him, and Sophie makes an excuse to leave.

-I'm I'm not glad that you're leaving, I'm glad for you.
+ANDREW: Hey, Summer - have a blast in Perth.
+I really am glad that you're going...
+I'm - I'm not glad that you're leaving, I'm glad for you.
 You know what I mean?

 SUMMER: I know what you mean.